au-ts/libgdb/README.md

 seL4: [https://github.com/alwin-joshy/seL4/tree/microkit\_gdb\_final](https://github.com/alwin-joshy/seL4/tree/microkit_gdb_final)

+The examples depend on the `aarch64-none-elf` toolchain for compilation, and libGDB has only been tested with `aarch64-none-elf-gdb`, though any GDB that has architecture support for aarch64 should suffice.

+The serial-demux tool depends on the Rust toolchain.

 NOTE: These kernel and microkit changes may break other configurations.
 Use at your own risk.

 ## Using libgdb